LIBERATING FOOTBALL TRAVEL

 After agriculture came Carron, Europe’s biggest ironworks, based at the next village over, close to today’s Stenhousemuir Sports Centre.
 Making the famous carronades that Nelson used to blast Napoleon’s ships at Trafalgar and, in peacetime, producing the nation’s red telephone and pillar boxes, Carron probably also provided the local football club with its nickname: the Warriors.

-Average attendances, though, are in the hundreds – perhaps reflective of a town of only 10,000 souls with two football clubs and Falkirk next door.
+Average attendances, though, are in the hundreds – perhaps reflective of a town of only 10,000 souls with Falkirk next door.
+Prodigal East Stirlingshire returned home in 2018, after ten years in the shadow of the Ochil Hills.

 Getting Around

 Edinburgh is the nearest airport to Stenhousemuir, 36km (22 miles) away.
-A tram every 10mins from the airport takes 15mins to Edinburgh Park station (£5.50), where a half-hourly train runs direct to the nearest station of Larbert (35mins, £6.60).
-Edinburgh Haymarket, one stop before, is also direct.
+From the airport, a tram every 7mins takes 20mins to reach Edinburgh Park station (£7.50), where a half-hourly train runs to Stenhousemuir’s nearest station of Larbert (£9, 35mins).
+It’s also direct from Edinburgh Haymarket.

-From Glasgow Queen Street, a half-hourly direct service to Larbert also takes 35mins (£7).
+From Glasgow Queen Street, the half-hourly direct service to Larbert takes 25mins (£9).

 Where to Drink